 Don’t worry!
 We’re going to walk you through how to create the best school schedule for your family and even give you some free homeschool schedule printables!

-But, before we get to the home school schedule tips, let’s cover some general questions that people have about homeschooling schedules:
+But, before we get to the home school schedule tips, let’s cover some general questions that people have about how to set a schedule for homeschooling:

 What is a typical homeschool schedule?